8ta4/quest/README.md

 Yes, you can! `quest` is designed to let you work with multiple documents simultaneously.
 When you open a new document, it'll use the current main window for its content and pop open a new question window just for that document.

+> Can data be lost when `quest` updates?

+Yes, it's possible.
+Since `quest` hasn't reached version 1.0 yet, there might be updates that introduce breaking changes.
+These changes could lead to losing data.

 > Where does `quest` store data on a Mac?

 Your data is stored in this directory: